 “You might think many programs NHK makes are quiet and modest, but I believe it’s such a broadcasting station that tells something resonating with the mind.
 Dreaming that I could be the one that makes such programs, I joined NHK.”

 Because she was trained as a newscaster when she was a rookie, she had no chance to get involved in variety shows until April 2016, when she was appointed to a co-host of Bura Tamori.

 “I don’t know the truth about why I was chosen, but I think it would be because I was a one-time host of a travel program when I was in Kumamoto, and the producer of Bura Tamori took notice of me starring that program,” she said.

-- Be honest to your first impressions.
+- Be honest with your first impressions.
 It is important to express honestly what you feel when you touch a rock or when you first see a town.

 - Ask anything.
 Ignorance is not a shame.
 Pretending to know really is.

 - Don’t understand things immediately.
 Ask one more question to the specialist, and you’ll get more detailed information.

 - Don’t be a facilitator.
 Let viewers feel relaxed and feel as if they were traveling together with you.